Cynamal/Python-algorithm-excercise/README.md

 - sum n prime numbers,
 - find max path sum in triangle.

-Link to each task is inside .py file.
+Link to each task is inside solution file.